 RSA wrote the PKCS #1 specifications which detail RSA Public Key Cryptography.
 In the specifications are padding algorithms for encryption and signatures.
-The standard includes the v2.1 algorithms.
+The standard includes the v1.5 and v2.1algorithms.
 To simplify matters a little the v2.1 encryption and signature padding algorithms are called OAEP and PSS respectively.

-7.2 PKCS #1 Encryption
+7.2 PKCS #1 Padding